 Capturing node and edge weights

-We now have a node and edge list that define the structure of the network.
+We now have a node list and edge list that together define the structure of the network.
 If the geometric structure is all we need, we can jump straight to our program of choice (e.g. R, Python, etc.) to construct the network from the edge list.
 However, it’s likely that we want to capture other information to define properties of the network nodes and edges.

 Edge weights are only slightly trickier, and it really depends on what we want